Ronald B. Kitaj, Autobiography of a Warburgian Artist

 The sinner is one who will not obey, one who, on account of external or internal factors, refuses to accept the ‘sovereignty of heaven’ and prefers a different kind of rule, whether it be that of other men, other gods, or his own appetites.

 Confessions of an Old Jewish Painter is a diary

 Although it was entirely written between 2001 and 2003, the diary form has been called into question.
 The facts are reinterpreted, not simply annotated but reconstructed after many years.
-Despite of the chronological dimension, the way in which it was written (every morning at six o'clock), references to the present, the repetitions of events through the same phrases, and the colloquial register can allow to read the text as belonging to the aforementioned genre.
+Despite its chronological dimension, the way in which it was written (every morning at six o’clock), references to the present, the repetitions of events through the same phrases, and the colloquial register allows the text to be read as though it belongs to the aforementioned genre.

 Confessions of an Old Jewish Painter is a Bildungsroman

 The development of the main character (R.B.
 Kitaj), his determination to evolve and embrace his Jewish heritage and his search for a state of equilibrium with the surrounding reality through the dialectical overcoming of a series of crises (the deaths of Elsi and Sandra, the “Tate War”), and his substantial questioning of the possibility of this reconciliation, make Kitaj’s autobiography a Bildungsroman: